-- ► Check for bulging containers - Vent periodically - ▶ Always release caps or seals slowly to ensure slow dissipation of vapours - ▶ DO NOT allow clothing wet with material to stay in contact with skin - ▶ Electrostatic discharge may be generated during pumping this may result in fire. - ► Ensure electrical continuity by bonding and grounding (earthing) all equipment. - Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec). - Avoid splash filling. - Do NOT use compressed air for filling discharging or handling operations. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of overexposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid generation of static electricity. - DO NOT use plastic buckets - Earth all lines and equipment. - Use spark-free tools when handling. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS.
+- Check for bulging containers. - Vent periodically - Always release caps or seals slowly to ensure slow dissipation of vapours - DO NOT allow clothing wet with material to stay in contact with skin - ▶ Electrostatic discharge may be generated during pumping this may result in fire. - Ensure electrical continuity by bonding and grounding (earthing) all equipment. - Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec). - Avoid splash filling. - ▶ Do NOT use compressed air for filling discharging or handling operations. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of overexposure occurs. - Use in a well-ventilated area. - ▶ Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid generation of static electricity. - ► DO NOT use plastic buckets - ► Earth all lines and equipment. ▶ Use spark-free tools when handling. - Avoid contact with incompatible materials.

+- When handling, DO NOT eat, drink or smoke.

+- ▶ Keep containers securely sealed when not in use.

+- Avoid physical damage to containers.

+- Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.

-Chemwatch: 4782-58 Page 5 of 14
+Chemwatch: 4782-58 Page 5 of 13